nixworks/public/news/2016/04/9/README.md

 ##### New Orleans Saints
 ### [ Former New Orleans Saints defensive end Will Smith is shot dead in a road rage incident. ](/news/2016/04/9/former-new-orleans-saints-defensive-end-will-smith-is-shot-dead-in-a-road-rage-incident.md)
-_Context: road rage, Will Smith, defensive end, New Orleans Saints_
+_Context: road rage, defensive end, New Orleans Saints, Will Smith_

 ##### 2016 U.S. election
 ### [ Registered Democratic voters in the U.S. state of Wyoming gather, by county, for the Wyoming Democratic caucuses.
 Bernie Sanders is projected to win. ](/news/2016/04/9/registered-democratic-voters-in-the-u-s-state-of-wyoming-gather-by-county-for-the-wyoming-democratic-caucuses-bernie-sanders-is-project.md)